abhi5455/E-Tracker/README.md

+# E-TRACKER version 1.0
-## EXPENSE-TRACKER: Track your Expenses with ease.
+## Track your Expenses with ease.

 ### Features:-
   * Helps to keep track Expenses Efficiently.